wacuuu/workload-collocation-agent/README.rst

 ============

 A Kafka consumer which exposes the latest read message in its own HTTP server.
-OWCA stands for Resource Mesos Integration, see https://github.intel.com/serenity/owca/.
+OWCA stands for Orchestration-aware Workload Collocation Agent, see https://github.intel.com/serenity/owca/.

 Motivation